 Planet Reducing our impact on the environment to build a more sustainable and resilient future.
 Our commitments Our planet is at a crossroads.
 Choosing a healthier and more sustainable path means taking meaningful action on climate change and environmental challenges, both within our firm and the communities in which we live.
 Making a net positive impact on our planet is no small mission, but it is one that KPMG has fully embraced.
-We are developing strategies intended to help us reduce our emissions by 50% as of 2030 by adopting more sustainable practices, strategies, and technologies.
-We are in the process of developing a Climate Action Plan that will outline our strategy, metrics, and actions, which will be published at the end of 2025.
+We are committed to reducing our emissions by 50% as of 2030 by adopting more sustainable practices, strategies, and technologies.
 We are equally driven to support our clients and industry collaborators along their own net-zero and sustainability journeys.
 We understand that there is no "finish line" when it comes to creating a healthier and more resilient planet.
 It is a path that requires constant assessment, education, awareness, and adaptation across key focus areas.
-Decarbonization - Achieve net-zero carbon emissions by 2030 - · Power our offices with 100% renewable electricity - Reduce the firm's impact on the environment through accessing its internal carbon price fund - Improve our sustainability performance reporting process
+Decarbonization - Achieve net-zero carbon emissions by 2030 - Power our offices with 100% renewable electricity - Reduce the firm's impact on the environment through accessing its internal carbon price fund - Improve our sustainability performance reporting process

-· Give financial markets, clients and our leaders clear, comprehensive, high-quality information on the impacts of climate change - Nature and biodiversity - Seek to better understand and improve our impact on nature and biodiversity - Nurture an environmentally aware and active workforce to drive change in our communities - 1.
-Please refer to page 79 for more information on our upcoming Climate Action Plan - 2.
-The Science-Based Target initiative (SBTi) has released a draft version of its updated Corporate Net-Zero Standard.
-KPMG in Canada and KPMG International are reviewing the draft as part of their collective re-baselining process and are assessing its impacts on their net-zero targets.
+Give financial markets, clients and our leaders clear, comprehensive, high-quality information on the impacts of climate change Nature and biodiversity - Seek to better understand and improve our impact on nature and biodiversity - Nurture an environmentally aware and active workforce to drive change in our communities